astrotars/stream-flutter-encrypted-chat/README.md

 }
 ```

-Since Virgil doesn't supply a Flutter client, we need to use native code for both iOS and Android.
-We use Flutter's [platform channels](https://flutter.dev/docs/development/platform-integration/platform-channels) to call to our native code.
-First let's look at our Android implementation:
+Since Virgil doesn't supply a Flutter SDK, we need to use native code for both iOS and Android.
+We use Flutter's [platform channels](https://flutter.dev/docs/development/platform-integration/platform-channels) to call to native code.
+First, let's look at our Android implementation:

 ```kotlin
 // flutter/android/app/src/main/kotlin/io/getstream/encryptedchat/MainActivity.kt:16